DHCP Penetration Testing

 From given below image you can observe Wireshark has captured the DHCP packet where the attacker machine as source 0.0.0.0 is broadcasting DISCOVER message to Destination on 255.255.255.255.
 This is DHCP starvation attack which also considered as DHCP Dos attack because its send Discover message infinitely in the network to block the responded server for another genuine request from another DHCP client.

 Now when again you will check our router IP table then you will observe that all IP is allocated on some different-different Hardware address as shown in given below image.

 Rogue DHCP Server

-A rough DHCP server is a forged server of attacker which is place in a local network for stealing information that is being shared among several clients.
+A rough DHCP server is a forged server of attacker which is placed in a local network for stealing information that is being shared among several clients.
 After DHCP starvation attack, the official DHCP server is unable to Offer IP to DHCP client.
-Therefore when a client release its old IP and request new IP by broadcasting DHCP Discover message then rough server offer an IP as responds to the DHCP client and hence Client request for IP configuration from fake server and get trap into fake network.
-Now if client is transferring any information over fake network that can easily sniff by rough server.
+Therefore when a client releases its old IP and requests new IP by broadcasting DHCP Discover message than rough server offers an IP as the response to the DHCP client and hence Client request for IP configuration from the fake server and get trap into the fake network.
+Now if the client is transferring any information over the fake network that can easily sniff by the rough server.

-Now turn on any another system in network and check its IP configuration.
+Now turn on any another system in the network and check its IP configuration.

-Form given below image you can observed that 192.168.1.202 IP is allocated to ubuntu which is official DHCP client.
-Now if client is transferring any information over fake network that can easily sniff by rough server.
+in given below image you can observe that 192.168.1.202 IP is allocated to Ubuntu which is an official DHCP client.
+Now if the client is transferring any information over the fake network that can easily sniff by the rough server.
 For detail read our previous article “Comprehensive guide on sniffing”

 Author: AArti Singh is a Researcher and Technical Writer at Hacking Articles an Information Security Consultant Social Media Lover and Gadgets.
 Contact here